slavivanov/encharge-integrations-utilities/README.md

   - `runOnce`: boolean

     - If false the operation will be run once once.
+Note: this flag is not functioning properly at the moment.

   - `idempotent`: boolean